-Leroy Little Bear: "Any individual within a culture is ging to have his or her own personal interpretation of the collective cultural code; however, the individual's world view has its roots in the culture - that is, in the society's shared philosophy, values and customs.
+"Any individual within a culture is going to have his or her own personal interpretation of the collective cultural code; however, the individual's world view has its roots in the culture - that is, in the society's shared philosophy, values and customs.
 If we are to understand how Aboriginal and Eurocentric worldviews clash, we need to understand how the philosophy, values and customs of Aboriginal culture differ from those of Eurocentric cultures"

-The world we live in is multi-cultural with a corresponding plethora of worldviews.
+The world we live in is multicultural with a corresponding plethora of worldviews.
 In this article we provide a definition of "worldviews" and a comparison of Indigenous and Western worldview perspectives.
 Understanding the core differences between Indigenous worldviews and Western worldviews is an important component in achieving cultural harmony and respectful relationships.
-In this article we give a snapshot of the basic differences between Indigenous and Western worldviews.
 We are speaking in very general terms in the description of these differences and are in no way indicating that individual Indigenous cultures share the same worldviews; ditto for generalizations of Western worldviews.

-The root of the difference between the worldviews is that they generally subscribe to opposite approaches to knowledge, connectedness and science.
+The root of the difference between the worldviews is that they generally subscribe to opposite approaches to knowledge, connectedness, and science.
 Indigenous cultures focus on a holistic understanding of the whole that emerged from the millennium of their existence and experiences.
-Traditional Western worldviews tend to be more concerned with science and concentrates on compartmentalized knowledge and then focuses on understanding the bigger, related picture.
+Traditional Western worldviews tend to be more concerned with science and concentrate on compartmentalized knowledge and then focus on understanding the bigger, related picture.

 Eight differences between Indigenous and western worldviews